oldergod/RxDataBinding/README.md

 RxDataBinding
 =========

-RxJava2 binding APIs for Android'S Data Binding Library.
-Basically, all the `android.databinding.Observable*` that allow some kind of callback.
+RxJava2 binding APIs for Android's Data Binding Library.
+As of `2.0.0`, RxDataBinding provides some RxJava2 wrapper for all `android.databinding.Observable*` which allow callbacks.

 Usage
 -----